Anschreiben of the Bewerbung – Cover Letter for your Job Application in German

 There is not that much to say regarding the closing of an Anschreiben.
 In Germany, it is best to use „Mit freundlichen Grüßen“.
 The closing is followed by your signature and your full name.

-TT Bewerbungsservice wishes all the best for your German job application!
+TT Bewerbungsservice wishes all the best for your job application in Germany!